jfmengels/blog/content/blog/elm-review-v2/index.md

 Here are the things that `Elm Analyse` has and `elm-review` hasn't:

-- There is no web interface, but there is a similar CLI watch mode.
+- A web interface, but `elm-review` has a similar CLI watch mode.
-- `elm-review` doesn't show the graph of modules, but I don't really see the value that brings.
+- Showing the graph of modules, but I don't really see the value that brings.
-- `elm-review` doesn't show when dependencies can be updated.
+- Showing when dependencies can be updated.
 I see the value, but I don't think it is a good fit for the tool.
-- There is no editor support for `elm-review`, but let me know if you want to help out with that!
+- Editor support.
+I definitely see the value, let me know if you want to help out with that!

 As for the rest, I hope to have shown in this post and in the [original announcement](/announcing-elm-review/) what this tool can do that `Elm Analyse` can not.